A trend is growing within the alternative medicine industry that should be addressed by our rantiness.

-“An increasing number of people have trouble metabolizing folate due to a genetic mutation of the MTHFR gene, which interferes with production of the MTHFR enzyme.
+“An increasing number of people have trouble metabolizing folate due to a genetic mutation of the MTHFR gene, which interferes with the production of the MTHFR enzyme.
 When that enzyme is dysfunctional, folate is not absorbed or utilized properly.”

 There is no increasing number of people with difficulty metabolizing folate.
 There’s a new way to test to see if you have a problem that doesn’t exist.

 While the rest of what they say is true: a genetic abnormality IS a real issue and problems with folate (either too little being absorbed or the inability to metabolize it) can be a HUGE problem.
-We should be active in the monitoring for it and replacing missing nutrients vigilantly.
+We should be active in monitoring for it and replacing missing nutrients vigilantly.